 What is Backflow?

-The city looks for potential risks to the water distribution system via annual inspection of all commercial, industrial, and non-single family residences (townhomes and apartments) properties.
+The city looks for potential risks to the water distribution system via annual inspection of all commercial, industrial, and non-single family residences (any residence greater than 2 units) properties.
 If the plumbing system inside of your building were built to code, these risks would be well-managed.
-However, older buildings may need to be upgraded to current plumbing requirements.
+However, older buildings may need to be brought to current plumbing requirements.

-Additionally, all commercial, industrial, and non-single-family residences (townhomes and apartments) must have approved backflow devices installed and tested annually to comply with the city’s Cross-Connection Control & Backflow Prevention Program.
+Additionally, all commercial, industrial, and non-single family residences (any residence greater than 2 units) must have approved backflow devices installed and tested annually to comply with the city’s Cross-Connection Control & Backflow Prevention Program.

 Backflow preventers or cross-connection devices are required by Thornton City Ordinance 74-156.
 Operational tests by a Certified Backflow Technician must be conducted on all the necessary backflow prevention assemblies at installation and at least annually after that.
 Test results must be submitted online at Backflow Solutions, Inc. before the annual test due date.